-Our experience has shown us that in most cases when truck drivers get into accidents, alcohol or drugs have been an influence.
-According to the regulations enforced by the Federal Motor Carrier Safety Administration (FMCSA), all trucking companies are required to submit those employees who have a commercial driver’s license (CDL) for job duties, to random drug and alcohol testing.
+Our experience has shown us that in many cases of truck drivers causing accidents, alcohol or drugs have been an influence.
+According to federal regulations, all trucking companies are required to submit employees who have a commercial driver's license (CDL) to random drug and alcohol testing.

 But more importantly, after an accident, drivers often submit to two drug tests: one from the police, the other from their employer.
-Below, we’ll discuss how all this works.
-If you’ve not already, make sure you read our popular Guide to Truck Accident Law before you go.
+Below, we'll discuss how all this works, and how the evidence obtained by this testing can be used to prove your case against a trucking company.
+If you haven't already, make sure you read our popular Guide to Truck Accident Law before you go.

-- Who is responsible to make sure that truck drivers are drug tested?
+- Who is responsible for ensurig that truck drivers are drug tested?

 - After an accident, is drug testing mandatory?

-- If a truck driver is under the influence, aren’t they automatically guilty?
+- If a truck driver was under the influence when a crash occurred, are they automatically liable?

-- What do drug test results do for my case?
+- What can drug test results do for my case?

 When do employers drug test truck drivers?

 Responsible trucking companies require drivers to undergo random drug testing.
-While surely annoying for drivers, this helps identify drivers with drug problems before they cause accidents.
+While it may be annoying for drivers, this serves an important purpose: identifying drivers with drug problems before their use of substances causes a wreck.

+However, regulators don't just count on these companies to voluntarily do the responsible thing by requiring their drivers be tested.
 There are also numerous federally-imposed regulations for when and how employers must test their employees for drugs.
-The most relevant for our purposes are preemployment and post-accident testing.
+The most relevant for our purposes are pre-employment and post-accident testing.

-- Preemployment: Before any driver hits the road, he must undergo a toxicology screen.
-This is to test for drugs and alcohol.
-Under the rules, if the driver tests positive for anything at all—even trace amounts of alcohol, marijuana, meth, or other intoxicating substance—they’re not allowed out onto the road.
+- Preemployment: Before any driver hits the road for the first time after being hired by a trucking company, he must undergo a test called a toxicology screen to test for drugs and alcohol.
+Under the rules, if the driver tests positive for anything at all---even trace amounts of alcohol, marijuana, meth, or another intoxicating substance---they're not allowed out onto the road.
 This applies to many prescription drugs as well.

-- After a deadly accident: Regardless of whom the police believe was at fault for the incident, professional truck drivers must be tested for drugs and alcohol after an accident involving a fatality.
-This is to remove any guesswork in these most serious of cases.
-The drug test must happen within 32 hours of the incident, the alcohol test within 8, or the employer must be able to explain why and is potentially subject to penalties.
+- After a deadly accident: Regardless of whom the police believe was at fault for the incident, professional truck drivers must be tested for drugs and alcohol after any accident involving a fatality.
+This is to remove any guesswork about whether substance use contributed in these most serious cases.
+This required drug testing must happen within 32 hours of the incident, and any alcohol test within 8.
+If they fail to perform these tests within the required interval, the employer must be able to explain why, and is potentially subject to penalties for noncompliance..

-- After a non-fatal accident where police cited the driver: Where there was serious injury or damage to vehicles AND the police determined that it was the truck driver’s fault, his employer must drug test the driver.
+- After a non-fatal accident where police cited the driver: Where there was serious injury or damage to vehicles AND the police issued a citation for the semi-trucks driver, his employer must drug test that operator.

-Keep in mind, if the police or state troopers secure a drug test within that time frame, the employer doesn’t technically have to do their own.
-Responsible trucking companies will generally go ahead and have their drivers tested after an accident.
-Even where employers don’t have to test their drivers, it’s considered a “best practice”.
+Keep in mind, if the police or state troopers secure a drug test within that time frame, the employer doesn't technically have to do their own.
+This being said, responsible trucking companies will generally go ahead and have their drivers tested after an accident.
+Even where employers don't have to test their drivers, it's considered a best practice to do so.